buddhirangana/draw-netflix-logo/README.md

 # Draw Netflix Logo

-In this code, we will be learning how to draw Netflix logo using Python Turtle.
+In this tutorial, we will be learning how to draw Netflix logo using Python Turtle.
 We’ll divide the process into 3 parts, and explain each one of them.

 ## Import the module and initialize it